HerrFarmer/GettingAndCleaningData/README.md

 ## Usage

 - Open the R script run_analysis.r.
-It contains function run_analysis.
+It contains function the run_analysis().
 - Make sure that in your workspace you have a folder named 'UCI HAR Dataset' containing the data.
 - Run the function.
 It will produce the tidy data set as a text file.